 The Landfill Gas-to-Energy project exemplifies the Authority’s commitment to innovation and sustainable waste management.
-Methane is collected from two closed landfills within Middlesex County — the Edison Landfill and ILR, a privately owned landfill – and the Middlesex County Landfill.
+Methane is collected from one closed landfill within Middlesex County — the ILR, a privately owned Landfill – and the Middlesex County Landfill.

 The project eliminates nearly all of the methane being released into the environment from the landfills and delivers cost savings for the Authority and, ultimately, for Middlesex County residents.
 The Landfill Gas-to-Energy project is yet another way the Authority is committed to reducing the environmental impact of waste disposal and improving the quality of life of Middlesex County residents.